-In the interest of your child please ensure that the school always has up-to-date information about:
+In the interest of your child please ensure that the school always has up-to-date information regarding your current address, phone contacts and emergency phone contacts.

 Accidents and Illness